twni2016/pomdp-baselines/readme.md

 Note that current repo should be run smoothly.
 Below todo lists are for more functionalities and more user-friendly, and any suggestions on code refactor are welcome (e.g. via pull request):
 - **Add MORE command-line arguments to overwrite the configuration file**
-- Upload more log csv files
+- Upload more log csv files and plotting scripts
 - Add documentation on our main code and log csv files
-- Merge the functions of collection and evaluation?

 ## A Minimal Example to Run Our Implementation
 Here we provide a stand-alone minimal example with the least dependencies to run our implementation of recurrent model-free RL!